pololu/zumo-shield-arduino-library/README.md

 ### ZumoReflectanceSensorArray

-This library provides a set of functions for reading reflectance values from a
+ZumoReflectanceSensorArray provides a set of functions for reading reflectance values from a
 [Zumo Reflectance Sensor Array](https://www.pololu.com/catalog/product/1419).

-This library depends on the QTRSensors library.
 The ZumoReflectanceSensorArray class is a subclass of QTRSensorsRC.
 The functions provided by QTRSensorsRC can also be used on the ZumoReflectanceSensorArray class, and are documented in the [Arduino Library for the Pololu QTR Reflectance Sensors](https://www.pololu.com/docs/0J19) document on Pololu's website.

 ### QTRSensors

-This library, which can also be found in the [qtr-sensors-arduino repository](https://github.com/pololu/qtr-sensors-arduino), is a general library for interfacing with
+QTRSensors, which can also be found in the [qtr-sensors-arduino repository](https://github.com/pololu/qtr-sensors-arduino), is code for interfacing with
 [Pololu QTR reflectance sensors](https://www.pololu.com/catalog/category/123).
 Since the
 [Zumo Reflectance Sensor Array](https://www.pololu.com/catalog/product/1419)